Yates Johnson

-Yates Johnson (born 2 June 1994) is an American tennis player.
+Yates Johnson (born 2 June 1994) is an American tennis player and major league pickleball player.

 Johnson has a career high ATP singles ranking of World No. 2314 achieved on 27 May 2019.
 He also has a career high doubles ranking of World No. 249 achieved on 24 February 2020.

 Johnson made his ATP main draw debut at the 2021 Delray Beach Open on hard course in Florida, where he was granted entry into the main doubles draw partnering his twin brother Hunter Johnson.
 They were defeated in the first round by another American duo Christian Harrison and Ryan Harrison in straight sets 2–6, 2–6.

 Johnson has reached 20 career doubles finals, with a record of 12 wins and 8 losses all coming at the ITF Futures level.
 He has yet to reach a final in singles at any level.